KCCG/shell-genomics/_episodes/04-redirection.md

 As well as using the shell to issue commands, we can also do some basic programming to automate tasks.
 Actually, shell programming can get quite sophisticated, but once the level of complexity crosses a certain threshold you are probably better off using a general-purpose programming language such as Python.
-Different people have different opinions about exactly where that threshold lies, and it partly depends on your skill level.
+Different people have different opinions about exactly where that threshold lies, and it partly depends on your skill and comfort level with each toolkit.

 A key concept in programming is the idea of a "variable".
 You can think of variables as "named buckets" that contain values.
 To use them, we have to learn to put values in and take values out.
 Let's start with the latter.